Wichita Braves: History

 In effect, the Wichita Braves were the successor of the Milwaukee Brewers, the Braves' predecessors in Milwaukee, Wisconsin.
 When the major-league Braves moved from Boston to Milwaukee in March 1953, they displaced their Triple-A affiliate, the Brewers.
 With Toledo, Ohio, without baseball (the original Toledo Mud Hens had pulled up stakes for Charleston, West Virginia, on June 23, 1952), the Brewers moved to Toledo and played three seasons there as the Toledo Sox.
 However, attendance fell by 50 percent—from 344,000 to 156,000—during those three years, and the Braves moved the club to Wichita for the 1956 season.
 They displaced a Class A Western League franchise and affiliate of the Baltimore Orioles, the Wichita Indians.

-While the parent Milwaukee club was setting attendance marks and winning two National League pennants in three years (and missing the 1956 pennant by only a single game), the Toledo-Wichita minor league transfer was a flop.
-Attendance for the Wichita Braves fell by another 50 percent over Toledo's gate, to 101,000, for 1956, as the team finished with a losing record.
-It climbed to 145,000 fans for a pennant-winning Wichita team in 1957, led by legendary minor league manager Ben Geraghty.
+While the main Milwaukee club was achieving record attendance and securing two National League pennants within three years (narrowly missing the 1956 pennant by a single game), the transition of the Toledo-Wichita minor league team proved disappointing.
+Attendance at Wichita Braves games dropped another 50 percent compared to Toledo's figures, reaching just 101,000 in 1956, alongside a losing season.
+The numbers rebounded to 145,000 fans in 1957 for a Wichita team that won the pennant, led by the renowned minor league manager Ben Geraghty.
 But when the Wichita Braves fell to second place the following year, attendance dropped to 1956 levels.
 The Braves then moved their Triple-A affiliation to the Louisville Colonels, and the Wichita franchise transferred to become the Fort Worth Cats in Fort Worth, Texas, for 1959 as the American Association reorganized.

 Professional baseball returned to Wichita when the Wichita Aeros joined the American Association as an expansion franchise in 1970.